Video shows steel workers scrambling into wreckage left by explosion that killed 2 in Pennsylvania

 Speaking to reporters Monday, U.S. Steel’s chief manufacturing officer, Scott Buckiso, gave no details about the damage or casualties.
 He said the company, now a subsidiary of Japan-based Nippon Steel Corp., was working with authorities.

-The Allegheny County Police Department said five people were hospitalized in critical but stable condition Monday night, and five others had been treated and released.
+The Allegheny County Police Department said five people were hospitalized in critical but stable condition Monday night, and five others were treated and released.
 Other individuals were treated for injuries at the scene, but the department said it did not have an exact number.

 The county medical examiner’s office identified one of the dead as Timothy Quinn, 39.